Notice: Temporary suspension of in-person services

 Thank you for your patience and understanding as we work to provide you with the best solutions for our services during the COVID-19 event.

 To reduce person-to-person contact, Customer Service counter services will be suspended until further notice.
 Most of our services can be accessed online.
 Please call us at 425-339-5250 if you have further questions.

 Birth and death certificates can be ordered through www.vitalchek.com.
 We will also accept applications by mail, email, or over the phone.
 For mail orders, please include payment with the application.
 For email and phone orders, we will take your payment over the phone.
 Applications can be emailed to VitalstatsDG@snohd.org, or call 425-339-5290 for staff to take your order over the phone.

 Acknowledgement of Parentage (adding father or second parent) and Affidavit for Correction (birth and death) forms are available at www.doh.wa.gov, or call 360-236-4300.

-- For increased protection of certified copies, only individuals with specific relationships to the person on the record can receive a certified copy.
+- For increased security of personal information, only individuals with specific relationships to the person on the record being requested can receive a certificate.